-Dr. Shelley Budgeon is a Senior Lecturer in Sociology who specializes in gender and feminist theory.
+Dr Shelley Budgeon is an Honorary Associate Professor in Sociology who specializes in gender and feminist theory.
 Her research analyses the impact of various forces of social change on the constitution of gender relations and the performance of gendered identities.
-Her expertise encompasses theories of gendered subjectivity; feminist politics; gender, postfeminism and neoliberalism; sexuality and personal ...
+Her expertise encompasses theories of gendered subjectivity; feminist politics; gender, postfeminism and neoliberalism; sexuality and ...

 Professor of French Discourses of Sexuality

 - Medicine and the humanities

 - Modern critical theory (especially ethics, psychoanalysis, queer theory)

 - Criminality and culture

 College Director of Postgraduate Research